-El Arbi: What you see in the movie is the real neighbourhoods in Brussels, and the world that they live in.
+El Arbi: What you see in the movie is the real neighborhoods in Brussels, and the world that they live in.
 So you can see it's really difficult to have a good future in that kind of environment.
-So it happens in the underground in the metro subway station, and in their neighbourhoods.
+So it happens in the underground in the metro subway station, and in their neighborhoods.

 Fallah: And there isn't a lot of contact with white Flemish people, it's really an entirely different world.